regro/regolith/doc/source/collections/institutions.rst

 :aka: list, list of all the different names this the institution is known by, optional
 :city: string, the city where the institution is, required
 :country: string, The country where the institution is, required
+:date: ['string', 'date'], Expense date, optional
+:day: integer, the day the entry was created, optional
 :departments: dict, all the departments and centers andvarious units in the institution, optional
+:month: ['string', 'integer'], the month the entry was created, optional
 :name: string, the canonical name of the institutions, required
 :schools: dict, this is more for universities, but it be used for larger divisions in big organizations, optional
 :state: string, the state where the institution is, optional
 :street: string, the street where the institution is, optional
+:updated: ['string', 'datetime', 'date'], a datetime when the entry was updated, optional
+:uuid: string, a uuid for the entry, optional
+:year: integer, the year the entry was created, optional
 :zip: ['integer', 'string'], the zip or postal code of the institution, optional